aLemonFox/Snapy-Rescue/README.md

 When you find an account with funds, copy the private key to your clipboard.
 Then, visit nault.cc.
 A popular web-based Nano wallet.
 On the sidebar, click **settings > configure new wallet**.
 Then click on **more options**.
 After that, select **import expanded private key** and paste your private key.
 ![import expanded private key](https://i.imgur.com/5u6Dr6N.png)

-## Step 5 - Transfer to you own wallet
+## Step 5 - Transfer to your own wallet
 You have now succesfully recovered your lost Nano's.
 Make sure to **send everything to a wallet you own**.